-Recommendation 4 - Water Supply
+Recommendation 5 - Water Supply

+Site layout plans or construction schedules do not identify construction materials of above ground water supplies.

+Fire hydrant, spacing, design and sizing complies with Australian Standard AS 2419.1:2017.

+Hydrants are not located within any road carriageway or parking.

+Street hydrant is located within 70m of the lot which allows for 50m to a hard stand and all parts of a building or open yard are protected within 70m of the hardstand.

-- Fire hydrant, spacing, design and sizing complies with the relevant clauses of Australian Standard AS 2419.1:2021. - Hydrants are not located within any road carriageway. - Reticulated water supply to urban subdivisions uses a ring main system for areas with perimeter roads. - All above-ground water service pipes are metal, including and up to any taps - Bi-direction blue cat-eyes to be establishing on the road surface associated with street hydrants in accordance with Roads and Maritime Service, Delineation, Section 15 Raised pavement markers.
+Bi-direction blue cat-eyes to be establishing on the road surface associated with street hydrants in accordance with Roads and Maritime Service, Delineation, Section 15 - Raised pavement markers.

-Recommendation 5 - Electricity services
+Recommendation 6 - Electricity services

 Were possible electricity should be placed underground.
-If overhead power supply is provided, lines are installed with short pole spacing (30m), unless crossing gullies, gorges or riparian areas; and no part of a tree is closer to a power line than the distance set out in accordance with the specifications in ISSC3 Guideline for Managing Vegetation Near Power Lines.
+If overhead power supply is provided, lines are installed with short pole spacing (30m), unless crossing gullies, gorges, or riparian areas; and no part of a tree is closer to a power line than the distance set out in accordance with the specifications in ISSC3 Guideline for Managing Vegetation Near Power Lines.